-Tires becoming out of round (taking on a shape that is more oval rather than perfectly round.
+Tires becoming out of round (taking on a more oval rather than perfectly round shape).
 This happens over time as the tread starts to wear down.

-Flat spots on the surface of the tire, which can be caused by repeated driving on unbalanced tires, hard braking, or if the vehicle has been sitting for a long time without being driven.
+Flat spots on the tire surface can be caused by repeated driving on unbalanced tires, hard braking, or if the vehicle has been sitting for a long time without being driven.

-Tires that are out of alignment can cause the car to veer to one side while driving straight, and it can also cause uneven tire wear on the inside or outside tread.
+Tires out of alignment can cause the car to veer to one side while driving straight and cause uneven tire wear on the inside or outside tread.
 Uneven tread wear can result in steering wheel vibrations.
-This is why it is important to get regular tire rotations - it ensures your tire tread will wear down evenly, preventing uneven wear and shaking or vibrating of the steering wheel or vehicle.
+This is why it is important to get regular tire rotations – it ensures your tire tread will wear down evenly, preventing uneven wear and shaking or vibrating of the steering wheel or vehicle.

 We hope you find the Steering Wheel Shakes When Braking guides helpful.
 Check these troubleshooting and repair guides for more help on your vehicle.